Understanding types of investments

 Fixed-interest loans- lending capital and receiving collateral as a guarantee.

 Investing in fixed-interest loans you become like a bank, providing financing for real estate development companies.
 This investment type has underlying assets - real estate collateral, which in case of default could potentially protect your investment.
 You can expect to earn 8-13% interest annually investing in fixed-interest loans, but loans have higher risks involved compared to the buy to let projects.
-This is because they are more likely to default during the recession because new developments have to be sold and the market cools down.
+This is because they are more likely to default during the recession.
+After all, new developments have to be sold and the market cools down.

 Learn more about LTV: LTV trap- how to avoid it?